lupyuen/lupyuen.github.io/src/i2c.md

     # i2c_start_read
     ```

-    (We've seen this code for this command as well)
+    (We've seen the code for this command as well)

 1. Again we dump the Interrupt Counters...